circuitdao/docs/docs/technical-manual/statutes.md

 * **Proposal Threshold**: minimum amount of CRT required to make a proposal
 * **Veto Period**: time period (in seconds) during which a proposal can be vetoed
-* **Implemenation Delay**: time (in seconds) that needs to pass before the new Statute value becomes effective after the end of the veto period
+* **Implementation Delay**: time (in seconds) that needs to pass before the new Statute value becomes effective after the end of the veto period
 * **Maximum Delta**: the maximum absolute amount by which the Statute value may change

 For further information on Constraints, see the [governance](../governance) page.